-South Carolina Archaeology Month takes place in October.
+South Carolina Archaeology Month takes place in October, but there are events in September and November as well.
 For more information, visit: http://www.assc.net/events/archaeology-month

-The Archaeological Society of South Carolina is an association of professional and avocational archaeologists concerned citizens uniting together in a cooperative effort to understand the history and prehistory of South Carolina.
-For event information, visit http://www.assc.net/.
+The Archaeological Society of South Carolina Carolina is an association of professional and avocational archaeologists who explore and share information about the history and prehistory of the state.
+For event information, visit: http://www.assc.net.

 The Charleston Museum hosts many classes and special events aimed at a variety of different age groups.
-Some of their summer offerings include the Charleston Museum Summer Camps, the Dino-Mite!
-Family Fun Event, and Kid Tours: Mummy Madness.
-For more information on their exhibits or events, call (843) 722-2996, or visit: www.charlestonmuseum.com
+Some of their summer offerings include camps with themes from scientific inventions to colonial life, the Dino-Mite!
+Family Fun Event, which takes place on July 20th, 2013, and Kid Tours, with themes such as Uniformly Dressed, Tea Party, and Indigo.
+For more information, call (843) 722-2996 or visit: www.charlestonmuseum.com

-The South Eastern Wildlife and Environment Education (SEWEE) Association offers natural history programs and educational opportunities at their visitor center.
-Nature trails and the exhibit hall allow individuals or families room to explore.
+The South Eastern Wildlife and Environment Education (SEWEE) Associationoffers natural history programs and educational opportunities at the visitor center.
+Families can explore the nature trails and the exhibit hall.
 The center also hosts events and lectures for larger groups.
-Follow this link to the main web page for more information and check the calendar for upcoming events.
-Call (843) 928-3368, or visit: www.fws.gov/seweecenter/.
+For more information, call (843) 928-3368 or go to: www.fws.gov/seweecenter/.

-The Catawba Cultural Preservation Project provides programs for schoolchildren to teach them more about local Native American culture.
-For more information, call (803) 328-2427 (extension 238), or visit: https://sites.google.com/site/catawbaculturalpreservation/.
+The Catawba Cultural Preservation Project provides programs that teach kids more about local Native American culture.
+An annual three-day Catawba Powwow is held each April.
+For more information, call (803) 328-2427 (extension 238), or go to: https://sites.google.com/site/catawbaculturalpreservation/.

-The Bob Campbell Geology Museum has over 10,000 rocks, minerals, Native American artifacts, carvings and gemstones.
-There are programs for adults and children throughout the year.
+The Bob Campbell Geology Museumat Clemson University has over 10,000 rocks, minerals, carvings, and Native American artifacts.
+There are programs and special events for adults and children throughout the year.
 For more information visit: http://www.clemson.edu/public/geomuseum/.

-Hobcaw Barony Museum is a 17,500 acre reserve used for educational and research purposes.
-There is restricted access through tours and programs throughout the year including an exploration and history of the Underground Railroad, bird watching, Fossil Fever and more.
+Hobcaw Barony is a 17,500-acre reserve used for educational and research purposes.
+There is restricted access with tours and programs throughout the year including fly fishing, bird watching, kayaking tours, and a plantation boat tour.
 There are also summer camps every year.
-For more information visit: http://www.hobcawbarony.org/Tours.Programs.html.
+For more information, go to: http://www.hobcawbarony.org.

 BACK TO STATE-BY-STATE GUIDE